 Head to Engine in Sowerby Bridge for albondigas, gyozas, chraimeh seabream, and even more exotic fare.
 Make it a night to remember with a trip to The White Swan in Fence for food that’s won a Michelin star and two AA rosettes.
 Or summon up Just Eat for takeaways from Blue Japanese, Eastern Spice and Origano.

 There’s nothing to keep you awake here, apart from the plaintive cry of the curlew.
-Sleep like a rock in six bedrooms served by six beautiful bathrooms.
+Sleep like a rock in nine bedrooms served by six beautiful bathrooms.

-Walshaw Hill is made up as a twin, whilst Widdop is a double, each room sleeping two.
+Walshaw Hill is made up as a twin, whilst Widdop is a single.
 Shackleton offers a super king and it’s a similar super king story in Black Nursey and Hamlet.
+Gorple, Whinberry, and Flask sleep one in each in a single bed.

 Opposite the upstairs kitchen and at the end of the passage, Rom Hill is a twin.